mengwanguc/mlec-basic/hdfs-setup/README.md

 ## Run the containers

-*Make sure* you have 3 zfs systems mounted to the following folders:
+*Make sure* you have 3 zfs pools mounted to the following folders:
 ```
 /home/cc/hdfs/zfs-folder-1
 /home/cc/hdfs/zfs-folder-2